heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 {% highlight bash %}
 rails generate devise user
 {% endhighlight %}
-This command generated a user.rb file in models, a migration file in db/migrate and a line in routes.rb for users
+This command generated a user.rb file in models, a migration file in db/migrate and a line in routes.rb for users views

-Now that we have a user model we can generate the views to login, logout, sign up etc. Run:
+Now that we have a user model and routes we can generate the views to login, logout, sign up etc. Run:
 {% highlight bash %}
 rails generate devise:views
 {% endhighlight %}
 This creates a devise folder in views with all the views built and ready to use!

 When we created the user model we also created a migration to store the user in our database.
 Let's update our schema.
 {% highlight bash %}